Protesters Were Supposed To Hear Warnings Before Federal Police Moved In. They Didn't.

 "The reason that we wrote this agreement the way that we did was to ensure that there were specific practices that the Park Police had to carry out so that they couldn't mass arrest people, so they couldn't suddenly attack a large group of demonstrators," said constitutional rights attorney Mara Verheyden-Hilliard, who filed a lawsuit that led to the 2015 guidelines.
 She said her organization, the Partnership for Civil Justice Fund, is preparing litigation against the federal Park and D.C. police for violating constitutional rights.

-"They have an obligation to notify that group that they are in violation of the law and to give them the opportunity to comply with the lawful order," Verheyden-Hilliard said.
+"They have an obligation to notify that group that they are in violation of the law and to give them the opportunity to comply with a lawful order," Verheyden-Hilliard said.

 Verheyden-Hilliard represented demonstrators, tourists, and passersby who were arrested during a demonstration against the International Monetary Fund and World Bank in Washington, DC., in 2002.